aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 ``--sim-err-trk-rev`` |image_advanced_argument|
 """""""""""""""""""""""""""""""""""""""""""""""

-Automatically replays the saved frames while running with :ref:`sim-sim-err-trk`.
+Automatically replay the saved frames while running with :ref:`sim-sim-err-trk`.

 .. tip:: To play back the bad frames, just add **-rev** to the :ref:`sim-sim-err-trk` argument and change nothing else to your command line